Animal baboon. Baboon. Amorous affairs: love and reproduction of baboons

 Where can you meet a baboon?

-Herbivore hunter: what do monkeys eat?
+Herbivorous hunter: what do monkeys eat?

-The laws of the pack: the social structure of baboons
+Laws of the pack: the social structure of baboons

-The dog-headed monkey has the sharpest eyesight and sees danger from afar.
-In this case, the leader emits a characteristic sound signal.
-Other animals can also use this signal - this kind of warning is hard not to hear.
+The dog-headed monkey has sharpest vision and sees danger from afar.
+At the same time, the leader emits a characteristic sound signal.
+This signal can also be used by other animals - this kind of warning is difficult not to hear.

-Amorous affairs: love and breeding of baboons
+Amorous affairs: love and reproduction of baboons

 Beware, danger!